Powerlearnproject/se-assignment-5-kev065/README.md

  Questions:

-1. Installation of VS Code:
-   - Describe the steps to download and install Visual Studio Code on Windows 11 operating system.
-Include any prerequisites that might be needed.
+1. Installation of VS Code: Describe the steps to download and install Visual Studio Code on Windows 11 operating system.
+Include any prerequisites that might be needed

+   - Visit the official vs code [website](https://code.visualstudio.com/download).
+   - Click the download button and select the version compatible with Windows 11.
+   - The download should start automatically.
+   - Locate the downloaded installer file i.e. VSCodeSetup.exe in the Downloads folder.
+   - Double-click on it to start the installation process.
+   - Accept the License Agreement by checking the box to accept the terms and conditions.
+   - Click "Next" to proceed.
+   - Select the folder where you want Visual Studio Code to be installed.
+Accept the default directory as suggested.
+   - Choose the option to create a desktop icon.
+   - Click "Install" to begin the installation process.
+   - Check the box to launch VS Code immediately after installation, or you can launch it manually after installation from the windows start menu or from the desktop icon.

-2. First-time Setup:
-   - After installing VS Code, what initial configurations and settings should be adjusted for an optimal coding environment?
+2. First-time Setup: After installing VS Code, what initial configurations and settings should be adjusted for an optimal coding environment?
 Mention any important settings or extensions.
+   - Install the following extensions: Python, Dart, Flutter, Thunder Client and Github Theme.
+   - Settings: Access settings by clicking the gear icon (⚙️) in the bottom left corner and selecting “Settings.”
+You can change the following: font size, line height, default language mode, tab size, and auto-save preference.

-3. User Interface Overview:
-   - Explain the main components of the VS Code user interface.
+3. User Interface Overview: Explain the main components of the VS Code user interface.
 Identify and describe the purpose of the Activity Bar, Side Bar, Editor Group, and Status Bar.
+   - Activity Bar: It's located on the left and it lets us switch between different views (e.g, Explorer, Source Control, Extensions and the Remote Explorer).
+   - Editor Group: This is the area where you edit your files.
+You can open multiple editors side by side vertically or horizontally.
+Also enables us to customize font size, line height, and other visual preferences here.
+   - Status Bar: Located at the bottom, it provides information about the opened project, the file you’re editing, and active extensions.

 4. Command Palette:
    - What is the Command Palette in VS Code, and how can it be accessed?
 Provide examples of common tasks that can be performed using the Command Palette.